Basis-Theory/basistheory-integration-guides/collections/concepts/access-controls.md

 A common use-case for Applications is to grant minimal access to multiple systems where each system is only authorized to perform necessary operations and access a relevant subset of data within a [Tenant](/concepts/access-controls/#what-are-tenants).
-This could mean that one system is only allowed collect Tokenized data, another system is allowed to read the data to perform analytics, and a third system is only allowed to [Proxy](https://developers.basistheory.com/concepts/what-is-the-proxy/) the data to an integrated 3rd party but never access the raw data.
+This could mean that one system is only allowed to collect Tokenized data, another system is allowed to read the data to perform analytics, and a third system is only allowed to [Proxy](https://developers.basistheory.com/concepts/what-is-the-proxy/) the data to an integrated 3rd party but never access the raw data.